josiahn99/kc1yqn-website/learning_plan/index.md

 layout: default
 title: Learning Plan
 ---

-# Learning Plan
+**RF Learning Plan**

+### Motivation

-Recently, my childhood fascination with learning how the universe works has been reignited.
-This was largely a result of reading *Remembrance of Earth’s Past* by Liu Cixin and listening to [Daniel and Kelly’s Extraordinary Universe podcast](https://podcasts.apple.com/us/podcast/daniel-and-kellys-extraordinary-universe/id1436616330).
+Recently, my childhood fascination with understanding how the universe works has been reignited.
+This was largely sparked by reading *Remembrance of Earth’s Past* by Liu Cixin and listening to the *Daniel and Kelly's Extraordinary Universe* podcast.

-Current trends have made it apparent to me that science communication is more critical than ever.
-Amateur radio presents itself as a way to both explore my own curiousity in the electromagnetic spectrum, and perhaps encourage learning in others at the same time.
+Current cultural and technological trends have made it clear that effective science communication is increasingly important.
+Amateur radio offers a practical path for exploring the electromagnetic spectrum while also potentially sharing discoveries and encouraging curiosity in others.

-I'm interested in building a solid foundation in RF that allows me to explore it thoughtfully and scientifically.
-Towards that end, I developed a learning plan road map for myself with key areas I want to focus on.
-I've broken it down into seperate components of operation, experimentation, and theory to provide a rounded approach to understanding.
+My goal is to build a solid foundation in RF that allows me to explore radio scientifically rather than casually.
+To support this, I have developed a learning roadmap organized around three complementary areas:

-The goal initially is to develop a strong understanding of the material covered on the General and Amateur Extra exams.
-After this, the path will be re-evaluated a bit, but initially the goal would be to work on amateur science projects and develop an understanding of more advanced mathimatical concepts governing RF, such as Maxwell's equations.
+* **Operating**
+* **Experimentation**
+* **Theory**

+Each area reinforces the others and provides a balanced path toward deeper understanding.

 ---

-# Operating / Experimentation

-Through operatiEven including casual use of my HT, as well as any other experiments, I aim to connect with the underlying **data analysis, math, and physics**.

-- **Antennas:** focusing on handmade designs that allow for twekas and experimentation
-- **Circuits:** building and testing breadboard circuits as described on [Electronics Tutorials](https://www.electronics-tutorials.ws/)
-- Arduino/DDS setups, filters, and small RF front ends
-- **Logging and operating:** getting familiar with operating practices, and recording QSOs on DMR, VHF, and eventually HF
-- **Station building:** focusing on creating a modular, experimental setup that prioritizes data collection and analysis and aligning with current science exploration being conducted in the ham community.
+# Initial Objective

+The initial objective is to develop a strong understanding of the material covered on the **Amateur Radio General License** and **Amateur Extra License** exams.

+**Measurable outcomes**

+Within 6 months:

+* Pass the General and Amateur Extra exams
+* Build and operate an HF station
+* Complete and document at least **5 RF experiments**

+After this milestone, the learning path will be reassessed with the goal of expanding into amateur science projects and deeper mathematical foundations of RF, including concepts derived from **James Clerk Maxwell**’s electromagnetic theory.

 ---

+# Operating and Experimentation

+Operating activities will be used primarily as a **data collection and experimentation platform** rather than solely for casual communication.

+### Antenna Experiments

+Focus on simple wire antennas that allow controlled experimentation.

+**Experiments**

+Within the first year:

+1. Build a **20 m dipole antenna**

+   * Measure resonance and impedance using a **NanoVNA-H4**
+   * Adjust length and record resonance shifts.

+2. Build an **end-fed half-wave antenna**

+   * Compare feedpoint impedance and bandwidth with the dipole.

+3. Test **antenna height effects**

+   * Record SWR and signal reports at 10 ft, 20 ft, and 30 ft heights.

+4. Compare antenna performance using signal reports collected through **WSJT-X** and
+   **PSK Reporter**

+**Deliverables**

+* At least **3 documented antenna experiments**
+* Published measurement graphs and notes on the website

+---

+### Circuit Experiments

+Basic RF electronics experiments using breadboards and simple circuits.

+Topics include:

+* oscillators
+* filters
+* amplifiers
+* mixers

+**Measurable outcomes**

+Within 12 months:

+* Build **three working RF circuits**, such as:

+  * LC band-pass filter
+  * simple RF oscillator
+  * audio or RF amplifier

+* Measure and record:

+  * frequency response
+  * signal amplitude
+  * filter bandwidth

+Reference materials will include tutorials from **Electronics Tutorials**.

+---

+### Operating and Logging

+Operating activities will focus on gathering measurable RF data.

+**Operating goals (first year)**

+* Complete **100 logged contacts** across VHF, UHF, and HF
+* Conduct **three propagation experiments** using FT8
+* Record and analyze signal reports

+Primary operating modes will include:

+* **FT8**
+* VHF/UHF voice
+* DMR digital voice

+Current handheld radio:

+* **AnyTone AT-D878UVII Plus**

+---

+### Experimental Station Development

+The station will be designed to support experimentation and measurement.

+Goals:

+* Modular antenna switching
+* Measurement instrumentation
+* Digital logging and data collection

+**Milestone**

+Within 12 months:

+* Build a small HF experimental station based around an HF transceiver such as the **Icom IC-7300**.

+---

 # Theory

-Right now, I’m working through Bertrand’s *Advanced Radio Theory Handbook* and the content of [Electronics Tutorials](https://www.electronics-tutorials.ws/).
-After this, I will likely look at the ARRL Antenna Handbook.

-The goal here is to understand the math needed to actually understand RF experiments and observations.
-Such a knowledge takes a long time, so it will start more practically with an engineering approach and focus on basic equations, eventually stepping up to more long-term goal is to pick up the Calculus / linear algebra foundations for RF (Resonance and impedance in circuits and antennas, fourier analysis and signal decomposition, and Maxwell's equations).
-The ultimate goal is to at least have a working knowledge of these topics, as I believe it will be very fulfilling.
+Theory will be studied alongside experimentation so that concepts can be tested in practice.

+Initial resources:

+* **Advanced Radio Theory Handbook**
+* **ARRL Antenna Book**

+**Learning milestones**

+Within 12 months:

+Gain practical understanding of:

+* Ohm’s law and impedance
+* resonance in LC circuits
+* standing waves and SWR
+* basic transmission line theory
+* Fourier decomposition of signals

+Long-term goal (2–3 years):

+Develop working familiarity with the mathematical tools underlying RF engineering:

+* calculus
+* linear algebra
+* Fourier analysis
+* electromagnetic field theory

+These topics ultimately lead to the equations describing electromagnetic fields formulated by **James Clerk Maxwell**.

 ---

-# Connected Interests
+# Connected Technical Interests

-Operating, experimentation, and theory naturally connect to other technical areas I'm looking to gain better knoweldge about:

-- **Static website development:** using this website as a sandbox for exploring static pages, as well as a technical notebook for documenting experiments, designs, and observations
-- **Raspberry Pi projects:** using Pi as a controller, SDR interface and data logging platform
-- **Python experimentation:** for RF experiments, predicting outcomes, collecting data, analyzing results
+These activities support experimentation and documentation.

+### Static Website Development

+The existing personal website will serve as:

+* an experimental notebook
+* a place to publish results
+* a technical learning sandbox

+**Outcome**

+Publish at least **10 documented experiments or technical notes** within the first year.

 ---

+### Raspberry Pi Projects

+**Raspberry Pi** systems will be used for:

+* data logging
+* SDR experimentation
+* RF measurement automation

+---

+### Python Data Analysis

+Python will be used to:

+* analyze RF measurements
+* visualize experiment results
+* process propagation data

+Target tools include:

+* **Python**
+* **Pandas**
+* **Matplotlib**

+---

 # Equipment

-Currently purchased:
+### Currently Available

-- Breadboard and basic electrical components
+* Breadboard and electronic components
-- Signal generator and oscillator
+* Signal generator / oscillator
-- Raspberry Pi(s)
-- SDR USB
-- Anytone 878

-To be purchased later:
-- NanoVNA
-- HF Radio and peripherals (likely ICOM 7300, but not yet determined)
+* **Raspberry Pi**
+* USB SDR receiver
+* **AnyTone AT-D878UVII Plus**

+### Planned Purchases

+* **NanoVNA-H4**
+* HF radio and accessories
+  (currently considering the **Icom IC-7300**)

+---

+# Evaluation

+Progress will be reviewed every **6 months**.

+Key indicators of progress:

+* number of experiments completed
+* data collected and analyzed
+* concepts understood well enough to explain clearly
+* documentation published on the website

+The goal is not simply to accumulate equipment or contacts, but to gradually develop the ability to **observe, measure, and reason about RF systems scientifically**.